Hensga/screenshot-cutter/README.md

 Each slot has a toggle to enable/disable.
 The images are drawn as overlays — transparent areas show the content underneath.

-## Hosting

-Single HTML file, no build step.
-Works with GitHub Pages:

-1. Rename to `index.html`
-2. Push to a repo
-3. Enable Pages in repo settings (deploy from `main` branch)

 ## License

 MIT